shks/ParsecTOP/README.md

 You need a Parsec account.
 Go [https://parsecgaming.com/](https://parsecgaming.com/) to create an acount and download Parsec App.

-> Note that only [Windows 10 with some hardware requirements](https://support.parsecgaming.com/hc/en-us/articles/115002699192-Hardware-Requirements-For-Hosting-A-Gaming-Session-On-Parsec) can be the host (the source computer of steaming texture).
+> Note that only [Windows 10 with some hardware requirements](https://support.parsecgaming.com/hc/en-us/articles/115002699192-Hardware-Requirements-For-Hosting-A-Gaming-Session-On-Parsec) can be the host (the source computer of streaming texture).

 ## login to Parsec API to get session_id

-A sessionID and PeerIDs are required to establish Parsec steam session.
+A sessionID and PeerIDs are required to establish Parsec stream session.
 To get those IDs, use personal_api_parsec-sdk/login.py.
 For the detail, please refer [this](https://github.com/parsec-cloud/parsec-sdk/tree/master/api/personal).

 > Note that in the original [sdk script](https://github.com/parsec-cloud/parsec-sdk/tree/master/api/personal), API_HOST URL was not updated, and I modified the HOST as '[https://kessel-api.parsecgaming.com/](https://kessel-api.parsecgaming.com/)'.